RMerl/asuswrt-merlin/README-merlin.txt

 - The various MAC/IP selection pulldowns will also display hostnames when possible instead of just NetBIOS names
 - SSHD
+- Improved compatibility with 3TB+ and Advanced Format HDDs

 Installation